BlasBenito/collinear/README.md

 )
 ```

-The function output shows “koppen_zone” encoded as numeric, and ready
+The function returns a data frame with the predictor “koppen_zone”
+encoded as numeric, and ready for a multicollinearity analysis along
-for a multicollinearity analysis along with other numeric predictors.
+with other numeric predictors.

-In the example call to `collinear()` shown above, target encoding is
+In the example call to `collinear()` shown at the beginning of this
-executed for “vi_numeric”, resulting in zero categorical predictors.
+section, target encoding is executed for “vi_numeric” only, as follows:

 ``` r
 df_vi_numeric <- collinear::target_encoding_lab(